Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/FFI/CuisFFIPrimer.md

 The type signature is in a different syntax to that used in interface methods.[^11]

-To pass a Callback as an actual parameter in an interface method send one must send thunk to the Callback:[^12]
+To pass a Callback as an actual parameter in an interface method send one simply passes the Callback:[^12]
-[^12]: this limitation will be corrected asap
+[^12]: older versions of the SqueakFFIPrims plugin required that one send thunk to the Callback
 ```
 	libc qsort: myDoubles _: nDoubles _: ExternalType double byteSize _: callback thunk
 ```